 The American Diabetes Association [http://care.diabetesjournals.org/cgi/content/full/27/suppl_1/s15#T7 recommends] that people with diabetes have an A1C test at least two times a year.
 However, the test should be conducted more often for individuals who are not meeting target blood sugar goals, or who have had a recent change in therapy.

 Healthy People Objective D-11:Increase the proportion of adults with diabetes who have a glycosylated hemoglobin measurement at least twice a year

 U.S. Target: 71.1 percent

-What Is Being Done?A public service announcement, "Do you wish you could reverse time?" is available for view at [https://www.youtube.com/watch?v=vWJkgo8XYNc] in English and Spanish.
+What Is Being Done?A public service announcement from the Utah Department of Health regarding A1C testing, [https://www.youtube.com/watch?v=vWJkgo8XYNc "Do you wish you could reverse time?"] is available for view in English and Spanish.

 Health Program InformationIndividuals seeking more information about diabetes management are welcome to call the toll-free Health Resource Call Center at 1-888-222-2542.

 Originally known as EPICC, (The Healthy Living through Environment, Policy, and Improved Clinical Care Program), the Healthy Environments Active Living (HEAL) Program is a program within the Utah Department of Health Bureau of Health Promotion.
 HEAL focuses on enabling education and engaged change for public health by engaging its three main audiences: individuals, partners, and decision-makers.
 HEAL champions public health initiatives and addresses the challenges of making health awareness and access truly universal and equitable in eight key areas: nutrition, heart health, diabetes, physical activity, schools, child care, community health workers, and worksites.